 Ozone treatment was chosen as an initial disinfection step due to its effectiveness against pathogens and pharmaceutical residues.
-This primary disinfection step prevents the chances of biofouling on the following treatment train.
-Ozone was chosen over the common alternative of chlorine disinfection because it does not produce harmful byproducts.
-It has also been shown to be more effective than chlorine at killing bacteria and viruses.4 heavy metals in water.
+This primary disinfection step reduces the chances of biofouling on the following treatment train.
+Ozone was chosen over the common alternative of Chlorine disinfection because any byproducts are more easily removed in the following pretreatment steps.
+It has also been shown to be more effective than chlorine at killing bacteria and viruses.4 in water.
 Ozonated water increases the biological activity on a GAC and any ozone residuals left in the water will also be adsorbed.
 Enhanced biological activity removes more organic carbon than adsorption alone.
 The expected life of a GAC filter is increased when ozone is used as a pretreatment.2 Water is sent through a cartridge filter before going to the ultrafiltration membrane to prevent clogging due to any particulates from the GAC.